YiShanStephyHung/spinguabao/README.md

 # Spinning Gua Bao
-Spinning Gua Bao is a small animation created with HTML and CSS.
+Spinning Gua Bao is a small animation created with HTML and CSS. <br>
 Additionally, Gua Bao is a traditional Taiwanese pork belly bun, which is delicious. 🙂

 # Demo